anu4902/Scientific-calculator-with-polynomial-regression/README.md

 Following modes are available in the calculator:

-* Arithmetic interpreter (inclusive of trig and log fns) where users can type in expressions just as how they are written on paper.
+* Math interpreter (inclusive of trig and log fns) where users can type in expressions just as how they are written on paper.
 The interpreter analyzes the order of operations can performs necessary computations.

 * Complex arithmetic